How to Use This Calculator

 The Bar Consumption Calculator is invaluable across various wedding planning scenarios:

-1. Venue Selection & Package Negotiation: Before finalizing a venue, a couple can use this calculator to compare open bar packages versus consumption-based billing.
-If a venue offers an open bar for $60 per person for 5 hours, and the calculator suggests 900 drinks for 120 guests (averaging $8 per drink if purchased individually), this informs their negotiation strategy or helps them choose a more cost-effective option.
+- Venue Selection & Package Negotiation: Before finalizing a venue, a couple can use this calculator to compare open bar packages versus consumption-based billing.
+If a venue offers an open bar for $60 per person for 5 hours, and the calculator suggests 871 alcoholic drinks for 160 guests (averaging $8 per drink if purchased individually), this informs their negotiation strategy or helps them choose a more cost-effective option.

-2. DIY Bar Stocking: For a backyard wedding or a venue allowing external catering, the calculator helps determine precise quantities for purchasing alcohol, mixers, and non-alcoholic beverages.
-For instance, if 900 drinks are needed, and a bottle of wine yields 5 glasses, they'd need 180 bottles of wine for that portion of the total.
-This prevents unnecessary overspending on bulk purchases, which can easily add hundreds of dollars to the budget.
+- DIY Bar Stocking: For a backyard wedding or a venue allowing external catering, the calculator helps determine precise quantities for purchasing alcohol, mixers, and non-alcoholic beverages.
+For instance, if 871 alcoholic drinks are needed, and 57 bottles of wine are estimated, this prevents unnecessary overspending on bulk purchases, which can easily add hundreds of dollars to the budget.

-3. Staffing and Bar Setup: The estimated total drink volume directly impacts staffing needs.
-A higher volume, say over 1,000 drinks for 150 guests, might necessitate two bartenders to minimize wait times, ensuring guests are served efficiently.
-Conversely, a smaller, more intimate gathering with 200 total drinks might only require one bartender, optimizing labor costs.
+- Staffing and Bar Setup: The estimated total drink volume directly impacts staffing needs.
+A higher volume, say over 1,000 alcoholic drinks for 150 guests, might necessitate two bartenders to minimize wait times, ensuring guests are served efficiently.
+Conversely, a smaller, more intimate gathering with 200 total alcoholic drinks might only require one bartender, optimizing labor costs.

 What bar consumption results look like in practice